-- A.2 Protect and identify opportunities to restore sensitive natural communities that support biodiversity to ensure the longterm health of the Sacramento River ecosystem. - A.3 Create opportunities for native fish, animals, and birds to thrive throughout their entire life cycles.
+- A.1 Celebrate the immense natural beauty of the Sacramento River and Redding Riverfront area. - A.2 Protect and identify opportunities to restore sensitive natural communities that support biodiversity to ensure the long-term health of the Sacramento River ecosystem. - A.3 Create opportunities for native fish, animals, and birds to thrive throughout their entire life cycles.